 Essentially, responsible lending is a concept which looks at the responsibilities of the two parties of a credit contract (what we commonly call a ‘loan’), being both the lender (eg. a bank) and a borrower (eg. the consumer).

-It might surprise you to hear that when someone borrows money from a registered Australian lender (an Australian credit licensee), it’s not just that borrower’s responsibility to ensure that they can afford to repay it.
-Under Australian credit license laws, the lender also has a responsibility to ensure that the loan is ‘suitable’ for the borrower.
+It might surprise you to hear when someone borrows money from a registered Australian lender (an Australian credit licensee), it’s not just that borrower’s responsibility to ensure that they can afford to repay it.
+Under Australian credit license laws, the lender also has a responsibility to ensure that the loan is ‘not unsuitable’ for the borrower.

-Numerous reports of questionable lending practices have emerged from both the Hayne Royal Commission and multiple regulator probes, with many lenders reportedly failing to adequately assess mortgage applicants on their capacity to repay their loans.
+Numerous reports of questionable lending practices emerged from both the Hayne Royal Commission in 2017 and multiple regulatory probes, with many lenders reportedly failing to adequately assess mortgage applicants on their capacity to repay their loans.

-Amid property market downturns in various parts of the country, these lending practices have seen some borrowers (particularly those who took out multiple interest-only home loans) fall into financial hardship, with some crying foul of the lenders that granted them these loans in the first place.
+Amid property market downturns in various parts of the country, those lending practices saw some borrowers (particularly those who took out multiple interest-only home loans) fall into financial hardship, with some crying foul of the lenders that granted them these loans in the first place.